Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 ##### Download of sequencing reads from SRA

-We obtained the SRA accession numbers for the sequencing files of the 7,055 selected strains (6,983 strains from the population and 72 strains from the ECOR collection).
+We obtained the SRA accession numbers for the sequencing files of the 7,055 selected strains (6,983 strains from the cohort and 72 strains from the ECOR collection).
 `dataset_generation/data/sample_list_SRA.csv`

 We used the GNU Parallel shell tool and the fasterq-dump tool from the sra-toolkit (https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit), and downloaded the FASTQ files from paired-end sequencing for each strain.